aykevl/plaincast/README.md

 # Plaincast

+**This project is unmaintained**.
+Feel free to fork it and take over maintainership if you're interested in using it.

 This is a small [DIAL](http://www.dial-multiscreen.org) server that emulates Chromecast-like devices, and implements the YouTube app.
 It only renders the audio, not the video, so it is very lightweight and can run headless.